informedcitizenry/6502.Net/Docs/Expressions.md

 #### Character and String Operations

-Characters and strings can play a dual role in expressions.
+Characters and strings can play a dual role.
 Generally they are converted to their numeric equivalent (encoded value) in unary expressions and in binary expressions with numbers.

 ```
     -'I' // -73